Atlkells/Project_1_Group_3/README.md

 credit_card_fraud.csv was sourced from DataCamp and consists of simulated fraudulent credit card transactions from the Western US. https://app.datacamp.com/workspace/w/31076590-9fe3-44f6-abe4-425f0cc3ee96/edit

+Neither dataset specifies whether it is reported fraud or machine learning.

 We merged the datasets using "outer" and on the columns below: